../../../_images/openl2m_logo.png

 We start with VLAN discovery.
 This is executed by calling _get_vlan_data()

-Switching capabilities are described by what is called the MIB-2 Q-Bridge MIB.
-The Q-Bridge defines the switch ports and vlans on a device.
-Note that in this context, a port is NOT the same as an interface as described above.
-A (switch) port is typically a physical port on the device, and as such has a port-id.
-Interfaces can be virtual (eg. “interface Vlan 100”).
-Virtual interfaces have interface-id’s but not port-id’s.
+Note that in this context, this means that a port is NOT the same as an interface as described above.
+Again, a (switch) port is typically a physical port on the device, and as such has a port-id.
+As it is also an interface, it also has an interface-id (ifIndex).
+All other interfaces (virtual, vlan, etc.) also have an interface-id (ifIndex), but not (switch)port-id’s.

 This mapping is done with the “dot1D-Bridge” entry dot1dBasePortIfIndex (.1.3.6.1.2.1.17.1.4.1.2), which maps a physical port-id to an ifIndex.